enyeartc/capstone1/README.md

 | All1 precision_score | 0.6166666666666667
 | All1 recall_score    | 1.0
 | All1 f1_score        | 0.7628865979381444

-To understand this a bit, the difficult part was really the data where data overlaps.
-To see this with the actual and predicted values you can see that there are quite a few

-[1 1 1 1 1 0 0 0 0 1 1 0 1 1 1 1 0 0 1 1 1 1 0

-[1 1 0 0 1 0 0 0 0 0 1 0 1 1 1 0 0 1 0 1 1 1 1

 ## Summary
 Trying to predict a model that depends on a date several years in the future in an area of constant change like the stock market is very difficult.
 The model I created did create a higher percision and accuracy score but a worse F1 score.
 This model I would not consider successful due to the model with no intelligence having similar and in one case a better score.
 The parts of the model where